Prabowo Subianto: Allegations of authoritarianism

-As a president elected in 2024 and being Suharto's son-in-law, Prabowo's leadership style was criticized for his authoritarian style of rule and allegedly revived the practice of Dwifungsi, where active military personnels can cocurrently serve in the civilian government while maintaining military command.
+As a president elected in 2024 and being Suharto's son-in-law, Prabowo's leadership style was criticised for his authoritarian style of rule and allegedly revived the practice of Dwifungsi, where active military personnel can concurrently serve in the civilian government while maintaining military command.
 His background as a military commander rises when Dwifungsi was at its peak of power.
 The Reformasi that has sought to limit the influence of the military in civilian government has its values now threatened by moves to again empower the military, such as the revision of the Law No. 34 Year 2004.

-During his time as defense minister under Joko Widodo, Prabowo is considered to have restored the role of the military in many aspects of civilian life.
+During his time as defence minister under Joko Widodo, Prabowo is considered to have restored the role of the military in many aspects of civilian life.
 He was known to involve the military in government programs such as the free meal program, food estate, and many other roles that is supposed to be done by the civilian sector.
 Few of his cabinet ministers also have military roles, which further strengthens the perception that the direction of government tends to revive New Order-style practices.
 His most controversial appointment in his cabinet however is when he appointed Teddy Indra Wijaya who was still active in the military to be his cabinet secretary, which generate criticism from academicians and legal experts saying Prabowo has violated the Law No. 34 Year 2004 Article 47 which states that active service members of the Indonesian National Armed Forces must resign or retire from military life if appointed or given a civilian role.

-Hot mic gaffe

-During the 2025 Gaza Peace Summit in Sharm El Sheikh, a hot mic incident between Prabowo and President Donald Trump occurred as the two leaders had a small talk.
-The incident depicts Prabowo talking about an "unstable region security wise" before requesting Trump to set a meeting with his second son, Eric Trump.
-Trump replied saying Eric was a "good boy" and he'll call Eric with Prabowo adding that he'll find a better place to talk before mentioning either for Eric or his eldest son Trump Jr. This prompted criticism for both of them, especially from Jimmy Kimmel who joked that "this is the first time someone has requested a meeting with Eric" and sarcasticly said among the many children of Trump, Prabowo choose to meet Eric, jabbing Eric's new book release to Prabowo's request.